Generative Multiple-purpose Sampler for Weighted M-estimation: Bootstrap Cross-Validation for Parameter Tuning Via GMS

-After evaluating $\bar e_l^{(b)}$ for $l=1,\dots,L$ and $b=1,\dots,B$, one can easily identify the bootstrap distribution of the out-of-sample loss via the empirical distribution of $\{\bar e_l^{(b)}\}_{b=1,\dots,B}$ under $\lambda_l$, as well as confidence bands of the out-of-sample loss.
-Moreover, with $l^{(b)}=\argmin_l\{ \bar e_l^{(b)}\}$, the empirical distribution of $\{\lambda_{l^{(b)}}, \ b=1,\dots,B\}$ serves as the bootstrap distribution of the minimizer of CV errors and can naturally quantify the uncertainty of the chosen tuning parameter via the CV (an example is given in the left of Figure \ref{fig:cv}).
-Furthermore, this bootstrap distribution of the minimizer of CV errors provides an alternative of the \emph{ one-standard error rule} commonly used with CV for Lasso regression, in which we choose the most parsimonious model whose error is no more than one standard error above the error of the best model.
-Since the standard deviation of the CV errors cannot be estimated accurately, this procedure is often too variable.
-In contrast, our new procedure provides a bootstrap distribution for the minimizer of CV errors.
-To pursue more parsimonious tuning parameter selection, we can use the upper 90\% confidence bound of this bootstrap distribution as our chosen $\lambda$, which appears to be more principled.
+Moreover, with $l^{(b)}=\argmin_l\{ \bar e_l^{(b)}\}$, the empirical distribution of $\{\lambda_{\text{min}}^{(b)} \stackrel{\Delta}{=} \lambda_{l^{(b)}}, \ b=1,\dots,B\}$ serves as the bootstrap distribution of the minimizer of CV errors and can naturally quantify the uncertainty of the chosen tuning parameter (an example is given in the left of Figure \ref{fig:cv}).
+For example, this bootstrap distribution $\{\lambda_{\text{min}}^{(b)}\}$ provides us an alternative to the \emph{ad hoc} one-standard-error rule commonly recommended for Lasso regression, in which one chooses the most parsimonious model whose CV error is no more than one standard deviate above that of the best model.
+In contrast, with the availability of the bootstrap distribution of $\lambda_{\text{min}}$, we may pursue a more parsimonious model by using the lower $(1-\alpha)$\% confidence bound of this distribution as our chosen $\lambda$.\\